dm89/Software-Design/README.md

 is exposed.

 #### assign 2 - Weather application
-A console application to obtain weather data for cities using Test Driven Development with JMock and JUnit in Java.
+A console application to obtain weather data for cities using Test Driven Development with JUnit and Mockito in Java.

 The openweathermap.org site provides weather data.
 We can access, for example, the weather in Houston, by sending a request to